Published: April 2014

 Beta blockade with careful control of hypertension appears to have an impact on delaying the rate of AAA expansion.
 Smoking should be discontinued, because rupture risk is greater in active smokers.

-A relatively recent therapeutic option for AAA repair is the percutaneous placement of an endovascular stent-graft.
+An alternative therapeutic option for AAA repair is the percutaneous placement of an endovascular stent-graft.
 The endovascular stent-graft is placed within the aneurysmal segment of the aorta, bridging the normal segments and excluding the aneurysm.
-However, just over 50% of all AAAs have anatomy suitable for stent-graft placement.
-Data are still forthcoming on the long-term success of endovascular stent-grafting, and long-term surveillance imaging is currently required after stent graft placement.
-Nonetheless, the procedure remains an attractive alternative to conventional surgical repair, but it is usually limited to patients with significant comorbid medical conditions who are at high surgical risk.
+In the last 5 to 10 years, the endovascular approach has been used in the majority of AAA repairs in the United States.
+Compared with open surgical repair, early perioperative mortality is significantly lower with endovascular stent grafting but the 2- to 5-year mortality is similar.9 Additionally, long-term surveillance imaging is currently required after stent-graft placement due to the occurrence of endoleaks and persistent sac enlargement.
+Nonetheless, the procedure remains an attractive alternative to conventional surgical repair.

 Atherosclerotic plaques (Fig. 10) in the aorta can give rise to cerebral and peripheral embolic events.
-TEE, in particular, has been a valuable imaging modality for assessing the presence and extent of these plaques.
-Plaques thicker than 4 mm, or those with mobile components, appear to be strongly associated with subsequent embolic events.
-Treatment strategies for patients with such plaques have not been evaluated in sufficient numbers in a prospective randomized fashion.
-However, there is the suggestion that lipid-lowering therapy and anticoagulation with warfarin may have benefit for some patients.
-Earlier reports of a potential association between warfarin and the cholesterol embolization syndrome have produced some reluctance to use such anticoagulant therapy in these patients, and further study is needed.
+TEE, in particular, has been a valuable imaging modality for assessing the presence and extent of these plaques.10 Plaques thicker than 4 mm, or those with mobile components, appear to be strongly associated with subsequent embolic events.
+Treatment strategies for patients with such atheromatous plaques have not been evaluated in sufficient numbers in a prospective randomized fashion.
+However, there is the suggestion that lipid-lowering therapy and antiplatelet therapy or anticoagulation with warfarin may have benefit for some patients.
+Earlier reports of a potential association between warfarin and the cholesterol embolization syndrome have produced some reluctance to use such anticoagulant therapy in these patients, but the risk appears to be very low.
 The potential role of aortic replacement or removal of an atheroma remains to be defined.
 It has become increasingly common for cardiac surgeons to assess the aorta before instituting cardiopulmonary bypass.
 The presence of significant plaque may alter the cross-clamp site or may even lead to endarterectomy or aortic replacement at the time of surgery.

 This syndrome represents a distal showering of atheromatous emboli, typically from the descending aorta.
 The syndrome can be seen in patients undergoing diagnostic angiography, but it can also occur spontaneously.
-There is a reported association between warfarin anticoagulation and these events.
+There is a reported association between warfarin anticoagulation and these events, albeit at a very low rate.
 Patients most often present with livedo reticularis and blue toes in the presence of palpable pulses.
 Renal insufficiency can occur, and may not be reversible.
 Transient eosinophilia is often present.
 Treatment is supportive.
 If the atheroma arose from an AAA, then surgical intervention can help prevent future events.

 Giant cell arteritis is an inflammatory disease that affects the temporal arteries, producing local tenderness and headaches.
 Patients affected are typically older than 55 years, and women are affected twice as often.
 The most devastating consequence is blindness.
 Although temporal arteritis is the hallmark of this disorder, there can be involvement of the thoracic aorta and the great vessels.
 This can lead to branch vessel occlusion, aneurysm formation, or even dissection.
 Corticosteroid treatment is the mainstay of therapy.
 With the development of advanced aortic involvement, surgical treatment may be required.